JordyvanEngelshoven/JordyvanEngelshoven/README.md

 - 👋 Hi, I’m @JordyvanEngelshoven
-- 👀 I’m interested in getting started with Unity and Solidity
+- 👀 I’m working on a SaaS multitenant web based application
-- 🌱 I’m currently learning C#,Python and Solidity
+- 🌱 I’m currently learning about artificial intelligence and clean code architecture
-- 💞️ I’m looking to collaborate on microcap cryptocurrencies
 - 📫 How to reach me ...

 <!---